Assigns a unique lineage identifier (lineage_id) to every row and registers

 Value

-An lg_df object : a data.frame with a .__lid__ column and
+An lg_df object : a data.frame with a lineage_id column and

 lineage metadata stored in attributes.